T-odd anomalous interactions of the top-quark at the Large Hadron Collider: Numerical Analysis

 \section{Numerical Analysis}

-In order to perform our study, we first produced $t\bar{t}$ pair through the process $pp \to t\bar{t}$ and allowed them to decay semileptonically into $(bl^+\nu_{l})(\bar{b}l^-\bar{\nu_{l}})$ subsequently with the aid of $\tt MadGraph5$ \cite{Stelzer:1994ta, Alwall:2007st, Alwall:2008pm} using the decay chain feature described in Ref. \cite{Alwall:2008pm}.
+In order to perform our study, we first produced $t\bar{t}$ pairs through the process $pp \to t\bar{t}$ and allowed them to decay semileptonically into $(bl^+\nu_{l})(\bar{b}l^-\bar{\nu_{l}})$ subsequently with the aid of $\tt MadGraph5$ \cite{Stelzer:1994ta, Alwall:2007st, Alwall:2008pm} at Leading order (LO) using the decay chain feature described in Ref. \cite{Alwall:2008pm}.
 Later these events are interfaced to $\tt Pythia8$ \cite{Sjostrand:2014zea} for Showering Hadronisation.
 The $CP$-violating interactions discussed in Eqs. \ref{oldobs} and \ref{newobs} have been incorporated in the $\tt MadGraph5$ via incorporating the Lagrangian given in Eq. \ref{intlag} in $\tt FeynRules$ \cite{Ask:2012sm}.
-The events are generated with the following selection criteria \\
+The events are generated with the following selection criteria: \\

 The experimental values of the input parameters considered in our study are presented in Table \ref{SMinputs}, the renormalisation and factorisation scale has been set to 91.188 GeV and the parton distribution functions had been considered to be nn23lo1 \cite{Ball:2013hta, Ball:2014uwa}.